Floor Preparation for Concrete: Where Every Good Floor Begins

 Why Floor Preparation for Concrete Matters

 Concrete isn’t a finished surface on its own.
-Before anything goes on top of it, the slab has to be evaluated, repaired, cleaned, and mechanically prepared so new systems can bond correctly.
+Before anything goes on top, the slab must be evaluated, repaired, cleaned, and mechanically prepared.
+This ensures new systems can bond correctly.

 Our Step-by-Step Approach to Floor Preparation

 Every floor is different, but the process stays consistent.
-These steps are what allow concrete systems to perform the way they’re designed to.
+These steps allow concrete systems to perform as intended.

 1. Surface Evaluation